Saturday, April 30, 2011

 This is quintessential Edward Saint -- press agent-cum-carnival barker.
 However, there was more to this project than bluster.
 The film had a real producer in Fanchon Royer, "one of Hollywood's outstanding independent women producers", and a director in Frank O'Conner, who was also writing the Paramount Houdini biopic.
 A friend of the family, O'Conner was said to have performed with Houdini in vaudeville and "knew the great magician well."

-Madame Houdini Speaks would eventually be released as Religious Racketeers (later retitled Mystic Circle Murder).
+Madame Houdini Speaks would eventually be released as Religious Racketeer (sometimes referred to as Religious Racketeers and later retitled Mystic Circle Murder).
 It was filmed in March of 1938 at The Grand National Studios in Hollywood, which was located on the southwest corner of Poinsettia Street and Santa Monica Blvd. next door to the United Artists Studio.
 As announced, the film was produced by Fanchon Royer and directed by Frank O'Conner (whose Houdini biopic was never made).
 However, Bess would only appear at the beginning and end of the film as "Madame Houdini."
 But she did indeed "speak out" and proclaim her belief that communication with the dead was impossible.

 The film was given a special "Magicians Preview" on April 12, 1938, where it received an especially positive (polite?) review from Richard Frohmann in Goldston's Magical Quarterly.
 Said Frohmann: